Skip to main content

 Integration with innFactory

-As a Google Cloud Partner, innFactory supports you with Google Distributed Cloud: architecture planning, implementation, and migration of workloads to hybrid environments.
+As a certified Google Cloud Partner, innFactory supports you with Google Distributed Cloud: architecture planning, choosing between connected and air-gapped, implementation, and migration of workloads to hybrid environments.

 Available Tiers & Options